 Filariasis is a parasitic disease caused by thread-like filarial nematodes (roundworms) in the family Filarioidea (also known as 'filariae').
-Of the hundreds of described filarial parasites, only eight species cause natural infections in humans (see separate articles Lymphatic Filariasis and Body Cavity Filariasis).
+Of the hundreds of described filarial parasites, only eight species cause natural infections in humans (see the separate Lymphatic Filariasis and Body Cavity Filariasis articles) .
 Cutaneous filariasis may be caused by Loa loa (the African eye worm), Onchocerca volvulus and Mansonella streptocerca.
 These worms occupy the subcutaneous layer of the skin, in the fat layer.

 - Loiasis is a skin and eye disease caused by the nematode worm, Loa loa.
 Humans are the only known natural reservoir.